contentauth/c2pa-python/docs/intents.md

 ## UPDATE intent

-Use `UPDATE` for non-editorial changes where the asset content itself is not modified, for example adding or changing metadata.
-This is a limited form of `EDIT`:
+Use `UPDATE` for metadata-only changes where the asset content itself is not modified.
+This is a restricted form of `EDIT`:

 - Allows exactly one ingredient (only the parent).
 - Does not allow changes to the parent's hashed content.
 - Produces a more compact manifest than `EDIT`.

-Like for the `EDIT` intent, the Builder auto-creates a parent ingredient from the source stream if one is not provided.
+As with `EDIT`, the Builder auto-creates a parent ingredient from the source stream if one is not provided.

 ### Example: Adding metadata to a signed asset